chenpython/hcaptcha-solver-text-based/README.md

    - Worry not, the api key on first time provides 18 USD of credits.
 Which will take long to end.
    - You can get api key by going [here](https://chat.openai.com/chat)
    - Ask the AI 'how to obtain an open ai key'
-   - It will guide from A to Z.
+   - It will guide you from A to Z.
    - Once key is obtained, go to data>api-secret.txt in this project and paste the open ai key in txt file.
 Then save it.

 # 💻 Usage 💻